-Calluses just aren’t attractive.
-There’s no way around it.
-In the winter months when your feet are hidden away in boots, they’re easy to ignore.
-Once summer rolls around, though, those thick and crusty calluses desperately need to be taken care of before you show them off to the world in cute, summery sandals.
+Foot calluses - are they good, bad, helpful, or just ugly?
+Calluses certainly aren't attractive.
+There's no way around them if you are hard on your feet like I am.
+In the winter months when your feet are hidden away in boots, they're easy to ignore.
+Once summer rolls around, though, those thick and crusty calluses don't look so great.
+You desperately want to be take care of them before you show off your feet to the world in cute, summery sandals.
 Here are a few facts on foot calluses and what you can do to get your feet up to par to beautifully sport your favorite sandals.

 According to the American Podiatric Medical Association:

 - Most Americans log an amazing 115,000 miles on their feet in their lifetime.
 By age 70 this is equal to walking around the globe 4 times!